KarlOlson/Eve-NG-BGP-Lab-Setup/README.md

 * Add two VPCs using the same add node process.
 Connect these to your routers on a different interface.
 * Power on all systems and let them boot (may take a bit).
 At this point, everything is on, but nothing should have connectivity because we have not configured anything yet.
 We will need to create two subnets for our local 'Lan' network, and one for our router-router connection.
 You can select anything, but I followed the image below:
 ![alt text](https://github.com/KarlOlson/Eve-NG-BGP-Lab-Setup/blob/main/Images/network%20.png "Testnet")

+* Note: to enter the router configuration command prompt type `$ vtysh` from your FRR host.
+This will enter the base FRR router configuration software.
+Follow image commands to setup a BGP routable network.
+* After saving your router configuration using `Router1# write memory` this will save your configuration file.
+However, if you shut off the lab, it does not automatically reload this file and you may notice that your config is lost on reboot.
+You can reload this configuration by typing `$ vtysh -b` to reload the config and then `$ vtysh` to enter the router config prompt with the pre-loaded configuration.